afshinShh/ObsNotes/BlackBox testing ideas/lxd and lxc.md

-LXD (Linux Container Daemon) can be used for privilege escalation if a compromised user account is a member of the `lxd` or `lxc` group.
+LXD (Linux Container Daemon) can be used for <mark style="background: #FF5582A6;">privilege escalation </mark>if a compromised user account is a member of the `lxd` or `lxc` group.
 This is possible because LXD operates as a root process and carries out actions for any user with write access to the LXD UNIX socket, often without attempting to match the privileges of the calling user [Source 0](https://www.hackingarticles.in/lxd-privilege-escalation/).

 Here is a step-by-step guide on how you can use LXD for privilege escalation on a compromised machine: